 When an opening becomes available, parents of student applicants will be contacted and given 2 business days to respond.
 If they do not accept the opening or respond within the allotted time, the student’s name will be removed from the list, and the next person on the waiting list will be offered the available position.
 If circumstances are such that the reason for refusal is poor timing of transfer, the parent may request for their child to be added to the bottom of the waitlist.

-On the last day of September, all parents of students on the waitlist will receive an email requesting confirmation that they wish to remain on the waitlist for the current school year.
+In September, all parents of students on the waitlist will receive an email requesting confirmation that they wish to remain on the waitlist for the current school year.
 Parents will have the normal 2 business days to confirm their position on the list.
-If they do not reply, the student will placed at the bottom of the lotteried list.
+If they do not reply, the student will be placed at the bottom of the lottery list.

-- NCSA does not accept students after the March lottery date.
+• NCSA does not accept students after the March 1 st .